 However, this freedom and power cost a premium.
 The price of a dedicated server is typically in the range of hundreds of dollars per month.
 For example, a 4GB RAM, 1TB HDD, 4 Core-server from Dreamhost costs you $149/mo.

 Again, just like VPS, a dedicated server can also be managed or unmanaged.
-With the latter, you have to perform all the maintenance tasks.
-Whereas in managed dedicated hosting, you get support from the hosting company in maintaining your servers.
+With the latter, you have to perform all the maintenance tasks from the command line using SSH.
+Whereas managed dedicated servers usually come pre-installed with a control panel.
+You can also expect maintenance support from the hosting company.

 4. Cloud (self-managed)